raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     search-.-|"2"|f
 </div>

 We compare the two pointers, they do not match.
-Now we move the search pointer one node forward adn decfrement the counter:
+Then we move the search pointer one node forward, and decrement its counter:

 <div class="mermaid">
   graph LR